lsst-dm/dmtn-022/index.rst

 * **Monolithic stack**: Qserv build requires multiple external include files, and these are only available by installing full eups packages.
 For example, using MySQL include file currently require a full eups/MySQL install.
 * **xrootd uses host machine name and ip stack**, so related container must use host's ip stack.
-* **Monolithic xrootd design**: xrootd and cmsd process are strongly tied together, so splitting them in two micro-services is cost-effective.
+* **Monolithic xrootd design**: xrootd and cmsd process are strongly tied together, so splitting them in two micro-services might be cost-prohibitive.
   Nevertheless, xrootd monolithic design ease a lot deployment and system administration.
 * Startup **init.d files launch services in background**, but Docker micro-services philosophy recommend services run in foreground.